System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 15.4 Supply chain: ads.txt, sellers.json, schain

-The validation path is straightforward: cached ads.txt entries (refreshed daily) get keyed by publisher domain, and each incoming request is checked against the entries for the seller ID and a DIRECT or RESELLER relationship.
-A miss in the cache falls back to the configured policy, which is either strict (reject) or permissive (allow with a flag) depending on the publisher tier.
+Validation is straightforward: cached ads.txt entries (refreshed daily) are keyed by publisher domain.
+Each request is checked for seller ID + a DIRECT or RESELLER relationship.
+A cache miss falls back to the configured policy — strict (reject) or permissive (allow with a flag) depending on publisher tier.

 15.5 Network policy